Imburse-Payments/imburse-payments.github.io/pages/tutorials/creating-a-tenant-security-key.md

 - The `Tenant Id` for a Tenant you have previously created - If you don't have one, see the tutorial [Creating a Tenant](/pages/tutorials/creating-a-tenant) first.

-## Steps
-Follow these steps to create a new Tenant Security Key for one of your Tenants.

-### 1 - Aquire a Management Bearer Token
+## Step 1 - Aquire a Management Bearer Token
 You will need to generate an HMAC token for the following following request using your `Account Security Key`.

 **Note: If you already have a valid `Tenant Security Key` derived `Management Bearer Token` then you can use that rather than creating a new one.
 Skip to Step 2 if you have one.**